noorchauhan/noorchauhan.github.io/hobbies.md

 <img src="/images/swimming.JPG">
 <img src="/images/surfing1.JPG"> -->
 <!-- </div> --> -->
-<br>Hiking is one of my favourite activities so far.
+Hiking is one of my favourite activities so far.
 I often hike alone in the woods nearby or sometimes with friends.
 Summers and Winters are perfect here in my town to hike and explore.
 I often find myself walking long distances after a long week of staring at the screen due to work or study.
 There are some exciting stories to tell about hiking which I will write in my blog soon.

 ## Ancient Rome